-Then it is furnished its latest DIGIC 7 image processor which has proven to be successful.
+Then it is furnished with its latest DIGIC 7 image processor, which has proven to be successful.
 Then the built-in electronic viewfinder it incorporates is also impressive.
-This Canon EOS M5 has a 2.36-million dot resolution screen which has a fast 120fps refresh rate that is excellent for a Canon’s mirrorless range.
-Then it also sports a large 3.2-inch tilt-angle display that features the same impressive 1,620,000-dot resolution – and a nice to discover here is that it has implemented touchscreen technology.
+This Canon EOS M5 <- Affiliate Link 🙂 has a 2.36-million dot resolution screen with a fast 120fps refresh rate that is excellent for a Canon’s mirrorless range.
+It also sports a large 3.2-inch tilt-angle display that features the same impressive 1,620,000-dot resolution – and it a nice to discover here that it has implemented touchscreen technology.

-Then this screen can also be tilted upwards by 85 degrees for waist-level shooting, and also downwards by 180 degrees for those who are tempted to take a selfie with your M5.
-Thus, it provides vary angle shooting making it versatile.
+This screen can also be tilted upwards by 85 degrees for waist-level shooting and downwards by 180 degrees for those who are tempted to take a selfie with your M5.
+Thus, it provides various angle shooting, making it versatile.

-Then this EOS M5 is also the most connected of all Canon cameras we have ever come across as not only does it have Wi-Fi and NFC, but also has low-power Bluetooth which allows constant connection to be maintained between the camera and smart devices.
+Then this EOS M5 is also the most connected of all Canon cameras we have ever come across.
+Not only does it have Wi-Fi and NFC, but it also has low-power Bluetooth, which allows constant connection to be maintained between the camera and smart devices.
 It promises easy transfer of images and sharing of images online as well.

-The only surprisingly drawback it has is the absence of 4K video which almost all new rivals have taken up.
+The only surprising drawback is the absence of 4K video, which almost all new rivals have taken up.
 But the EOS M5 has stuck with 1080p video.
-This is a drawback but all the other features make up for it.
+This is a drawback, but all the other features make up for it.
 The portability and compactness make it a real catch.

-It currently features seven lenses of which two primes and one of them is the fastest of which is the 22mm f/2 – no nice f/1.4 optics here.
-Then it also comes with an EF-EOS M adapter, enabling it to be used with Canon’s huge catalog of EF-mount lenses.
-Then it is compact and lightweight making it a perfect smaller, and more pocketable alternative to other DSLR systems.
+It currently features seven lenses, of which two primes, and one of them is the fastest of which is the 22mm f/2 – no nice f/1.4 optics here.
+It also comes with an EF-EOS M adapter, enabling it to be used with Canon’s huge EF-mount lenses catalog.
+Then it is compact and lightweight, making it a perfect smaller and more pocketable alternative to other DSLR systems.

-All in all this EOS M5 is one of the Canon’s best mirrorless camera yet.
-It is indeed a capable piece of kit but the only thing that held it back is the hefty price.
+All in all, this EOS M5 is one of Canon’s best mirrorless cameras yet.
+It is indeed a capable piece of kit, but the only thing that held it back is the hefty price.